Treatments

 This is probably because CagriSema brings on the effects of both semaglutide and cagrilintide.
 It’s basically two drugs in one.

 Both ingredients work well enough in their own right.
 In the REDEFINE 1 trial, those on Wegovy lost 16.1% of their starting weight on average, whereas the cagrilintide group lost 11.8%.
+And semaglutide is showing to be even more effective at higher doses.
+In a new trial, a 7.2 mg dose helped participants lose an average of 20.7% of their body weight over 72 weeks.

 So, by combining semaglutide and cagrilintide, it makes sense that CagriSema has a stronger effect than Wegovy (people on CagriSema lost 22.7% of their starting weight in the trial).